Olara Otunnu: Education

-He received his early education at Mvara, Mucwini, and Anaka Primary schools.
+He received his early education at Mvara, Mucwini, and Anaka primary schools.
 He received his secondary education at Gulu High School and King's College Budo.
 He then attended Makerere University, where he was president of the Students' Guild.
 Throughout his time as a student, he played an integral role leading the resistance movement against the Idi Amin regime, co-founding and serving as Secretary General of the Uganda Freedom Union, an organization that brought a number of patriotic Ugandans together in the struggle against Amin.
 Facing increasing threats from the government, Otunnu was forced into exile in 1973, evading arrest and escaping the country into Nairobi, Kenya.
 There, he received an Overseas Scholarship to attend Oxford University.
 In 1976, he attended Harvard Law School under a Fulbright Scholarship.

 Career

 From 1980 to 1985, Otunnu served as Uganda's representative at the United Nations.
 In 1980, he was appointed Uganda's permanent representative at the UN by President Milton Obote.
 During this period, he served in a variety of major roles.
-In 1981, he was named president of the UN Security Council, where he presided over the election of Secretary General Javier Pérez de Cuéllar and invented the system of straw balloting commonly known as the Otunnu Formula still in use today.
-From 1982 to 1983, he served as Vice President of the UN General Assembly, as well as Chairman of the Contact Group on Global Negotiations.
+In 1981, he was named president of the UN Security Council, where he presided over the election of Secretary-General Javier Pérez de Cuéllar and invented the system of straw balloting commonly known as the Otunnu Formula still in use today.
+From 1982 to 1983, he served as a Vice-President of the UN General Assembly, as well as Chairman of the Contact Group on Global Negotiations.
 The following year he worked as the Chairman of the UN Commission on Human Rights.

-From 1985-1986, Otunnu served as Uganda's Minister of Foreign Affairs, and played a critical role in orchestrating the Nairobi Agreement of December 1985.
+From 1985 to 1986, Otunnu served as Uganda's Minister of Foreign Affairs, and played a critical role in orchestrating the Nairobi Agreement of December 1985.

 Otunnu was appointed President of the International Peace Institute in 1990, and served in that role until 1998, transforming the profile of the organization, attracting major new funding, and expanding its operations.

-Otunnu was appointed by United Nations Secretary-General Kofi Annan as Under-Secretary General and Special Representative for Children in Armed Conflict on 19 August 1997, taking office on 1 September 1997.
+Otunnu was appointed by United Nations Secretary-General Kofi Annan as Under-Secretary-General and Special Representative for Children in Armed Conflict on 19 August 1997, taking office on 1 September 1997.

+In September 1998, Otunnu spoke at the 10th anniversary convention of the Ugandan North American Association (UNAA) in Houston, Texas, where he said that Ugandan parents were part of the armed conflict because they instill deep hatred in their children for people who do not speak their languages.

 Otunnu ran in 2010 to succeed Miria Obote, wife of former President Milton Obote, as president of the UPC.
 On 14 May, he defeated her son, Jimmy Akena, at a UPC delegates conference.
 UPC nominated him in November 2010 as its presidential candidate.
 On election day in 2011, however, he refused to vote, even for himself.
 He received 1.58 percent of the vote.

+Prior to the 2026 United Nations Secretary-General selection to replace Antonio Guterres, Otunu declared his intention to stand for the office and was endorsed by President Yoweri Museveni to contest the selection as the candidate for Uganda.